morceaudebois/bonjourr.fr/src/content/docs/docs/customisation/hidden-features.md

 ## Context menu

-Bonjourr integrates a custom right click context menu on most of its interface.
+Bonjourr integrates a custom right-click context menu on most of its interface.
 Use it to add new quick links, access widget settings easily and control the background.

 <img
   src="/documentation/overview/context-menu.png"